public final class DataApi

 LocationDataRequest

 , but not the data itself.
+Typically you would

-(postal/zip codes or longitude/latitude positions) to determine which
+types (postal/zip codes or longitude/latitude

-station ID to use for each of your real-world locations.
-A
+positions) to determine which station ID to use for each of your

-only requires one request unit, whilst a
+take one request unit, whilst a call to

-often makes sense to use this to avoid the overhead of re-fetching data
+this method to avoid the overhead of re-fetching data that you already

-that you already have stored.
+have stored.
 We call this

 two-stage data